tbrookman/USARugby-Stats/Readme.md

 `mysqldump -d <db_name> --skip-add-drop-table --skip-add-locks --skip-disable-keys --skip-set-charset --skip-comments --compact -u<user> -p<pass> > db/schema.sql`

+#### Migrations/Updates

+Information about current updates and status of the database schema can be managed with the doctrine cli:

+`bin/doctrine migrations:status`

+Updating to the latest version:

+`bin/doctrine migrations:migrate`

 ### Javascript and CSS.
 In order to add in the proper javascript, in your commandline in the top level directory run `make`.